DigiLEAN/DigiLean.Connect/README.md

 ## dotnet

 Open `DigiLEAN.Connect.sln` in Visual Studio.

-Open `DigiLean.Connect.ConsoleApp` project and edit the appsettings.json with your client credentials and try run the program to test.
+Then see `DigiLean.Api.Client.TestConsoleApp` project and edit the appsettings.json with your client credentials and try run the program to test.

 ## nodejs